Converting and Calculating Units of Mass

 Review key concepts visually

-Units of mass conversion chart showing milligrams, grams, kilograms, and tons with examples: 10 mg pills, 500 g pasta, 5 kg rice, and 8 t crane.Converting 21 kilograms to 21000 grams and 560 kilograms to 0.56 tonnes using multiplication and division by 1000.Adding and subtracting units of length by standardising to one unit first, showing 3.25 kg + 30 g = 3.28 kg, and 3.25 kg - 30 g = 3.22 kg as examples.
+Units of mass conversion chart showing milligrams, grams, kilograms, and tonnes with examples: 10 mg pills, 500 g pasta, 5 kg rice, and 8 t crane.Converting 21 kilograms to 21000 grams and 560 kilograms to 0.56 tonnes using multiplication and division by 1000.Adding and subtracting units of mass by converting to one unit first, showing 3.25 kg + 30 g = 3.28 kg and 3.25 kg - 30 g = 3.22 kg as examples.

 • Mass is measured in milligrams (mg), grams (g), kilograms (kg), and tonnes (t).